-Last Updated on February 3, 2025 by Mathew Diekhake
+Last Updated on June 3, 2026 by Mat Diekhake

 The Sacramento Kings have won one NBA championship in franchise history, but it came when they were known as the Rochester Royals before relocating to Sacramento.